Skip to main content

 6.0 Case Study - IT Support Real World Alerting

 In the example below, the following Alert Template (Bob’s Bakery IT Support Tickets) has been created.
-All Information Tickets (User / Client Created) will alert the ‘Support management’ Escalation Group via email, if the Ticket has not been assigned to anyone within 15 minutes.
+All Information Tickets (User / Client Created) will alert the ‘Support Management’ Escalation Group via email, if the Ticket has not been assigned to anyone within 15 minutes.

-• All Warning Tickets will send an Email Alert to the Support engineers every 2 hours, until the Ticket has been closed.
+• All Warning Tickets will send an Email Alert to the Support Engineers every 2 hours, until the Ticket has been closed.

-• All Threat Tickets will send an Email Alert to the Support engineers every hour, until the Ticket has been closed.
+• All Threat Tickets will send an Email Alert to the Support Engineers every hour, until the Ticket has been closed.

 To create an Alert template, Navigate to Settings > Alert Templates > New Alert Template